How to subdivide land in Victoria

 We then applied to subdivide the parent lot into two smaller lots- each lot to contain one warehouse.

-The costs involved with the subdivision is professional fees, application fees and the cost of works required by the planning approval.
+The costs involved with the subdivision include, but not limited to, professional fees, application fees and the cost of works required by the planning approval.

-In a large, undeveloped block, the costs to build the public roads,kerb and gutters, storm water detention, electricity, sewer connections, street lights could cost around $50,000 per block on a level site.
+In a large, undeveloped blocks of land , the costs to build the public roads,kerb and gutters, storm water detention, electricity, sewer connections, street lights could cost around $50,000+ per block on a level site.